Familex/xpaint/README.md

 - Xft headers (libXft-devel on fedora, libxft-dev on alpine)
 - X11 extentions headers (libXext-devel on fedora, libxext-dev on alpine)

-Execute `nix-shell --pure` in project root to enter the shell with installed dependencies.

 ## Build

 In order to build [xpaint](./xpaint),